dhershman1/tap-junit/README.md

 - `-s, --suite` - sets the main test suite name defaults to Tap-Junit if not passed
 - `-v, --version` - displays the current tap-junit version
 - `-i, --input` - Specify a specific tap txt input file to transform
+- `-p, --pretty` - Specify if you want the output xml to be prettified or not this is `false` by default

 ## Installation